Chelated Iron EDTA 6-0-0

 - Contains 13% Iron EDTA and 6% Nitrogen

-Greenway Biotech, Inc. 13% IRON CHELATE is recommended for use on acid and mildly alkaline soils.
+Soil Application: 13% Chelated Iron is recommended for use on acid and mildly alkaline soils.
 To ensure uniform coverage, IRON CHELATE should be dissolved in water or fluid fertilizer, or dry blended with water soluble fertilizers.
 For trees or individual plants, the chelate may be blended with an inert (such as soil or sand) or sprinkled directly on the soil uniformly under the plant's drip line, then watered in.
 Soil applications may also be made by dissolving in water and then mixing or metering into drip, sprinkler or furrow irrigation systems.

 SOIL APPLICATION RECOMMENDATIONS: